Dominica with Fort Young Hotel

 - You may be able to get college credit for the PADI Enriched Air Diver course – ask your instructor to learn more.

 SAT: (ALL DAY) Arrival at DOM airport pickup and transfer to Fort Young resort.
 Resort orientation and check in to your room.
-Check in at Buddy Dive dive shop, get your lockers, equipment and dive waivers turned in.
+Check in at Fort Young, get your lockers, equipment and dive waivers turned in.

-6:30pm Private dinner reception for Kids Sea Camp families.
-Welcome from Fort Young GM, Food and Beverage, and Buddy Dive GM.
+6:30 PM: Private dinner reception for Kids Sea Camp families.
+Welcome from Fort Young GM, Food and Beverage, and Dive Dominica.

-SUNDAY:- Thursday: Diving for adults and kids begins early 8am after breakfast, 2 tank morning dives, afternoon dives or excursions.
+Sunday to Thursday: Diving for adults and kids begins early 8am after breakfast, 2 tank morning dives, afternoon dives or excursions.
 One night dive will be provided with Pizza movie night.
 Presentations and slide shows throughout the week in the evenings.
-Whale watching & Sunset Cruise Sunday night.
+Whale watching & Sunset Cruise.

-Friday: Family day diving, graduation and final slide show with Tom & Margo.
-Poetry presentations and prizes.
+Friday: Family day diving, graduation and final slide show and poetry presentations and prizes.

 Detail schedule with excursions, dinners and tours will be provided in your documents package.